thomcc/walibc/README.md

 This wouldn't be seamless (the C library bundler would have to add a build dep on `walibc`), but it would allow things like (for example) libsqlite3-sys to avoid the need to carry it's own implementation of libc functions.

-Currently, it's essentially a header-only subset-of-libc.
-There aren't an abundance of good reasons for this, but the basic one is it lets us avoid linker issues if two distinct copies of `walibc` are used in a single build with no coordination.
-A better solution here is leverage cargo to solve this problem for ourselves.
-That said, this way we avoid colliding with functions provided by compiler_builtins...
+Currently, it's essentially a nearly-header-only subset-of-libc; almost everything is defined as `static inline`.
+There aren't an abundance of good reasons for it being header only, but the basic one is it lets us avoid linker issues if two distinct copies of `walibc` are used in a single build with no coordination.
+There are a few other workflow-related reasons too -- this better avoids symbol collisions in some cases.

-That said, making most functions inline goes part of the way towards addressing how naïve many of our function implementations are.
+And not for nothing, making most functions inline goes part of the way towards addressing how naïve many of our function implementations are.

 ## Non-goals
 - Supporting non-Clang compilers.